-Working Life, Areas of Excellence
+Areas of Excellence

-- The Leicestershire Clock Collection made by local craftsmen in the period 1720 1820 including the Deacon Family clock making workshop from Barton in the Beans, with many original 18th century tools and benches. - Historic horse drawn vehicles including the Beaumanor Coach of 1740 - The Thomas Cook collection - N.C.B.
-Era coal mining artefacts - Leicestershire Aircraft design and manufacture - Brush Electrical Engineering
+- C18th C19th Leicestershire clock makers including the contents of the Deacon Family clock making workshop. - Horse-drawn vehicles (including the Beaumanor Coach of 1740) - The Thomas Cook collection - N.C.B.
+Era coal mining artefacts - Leicestershire aircraft design and manufacture - Brush Electrical Engineering

-3.6 Cultural Life
+3.5 Cultural Life

-The cultural life collections reflect the artistic and cultural interests and aspirations of the people and institutions of the county in terms of Visual Art and Fashion.
-The collections are currently formed in two main parts: the Art Collection and the Fashion Collection.
+The cultural life collections reflect the cultural interests of the people of Leicestershire and its centres of skills development for the creative industries.
+The collections form two main parts: the art collection and the fashion collection.

-The Art collection consists of works on paper and easel paintings which reflect the artist's record of the changing landscape and built environment of the county; portraits of local people, their working and social lives and the traditional pursuits of local people particularly in the field of country sports.
+The art collection consists of sculpture, works on paper and easel paintings which reflect the artist's record of the changing landscape and built environment of the county; portraits of local people, their working and social lives and traditional pursuits particularly in the field of country sports.

-The Fashion collections reflect fashionable and occupational dress of adult men and women from the middle of the eighteenth century to the present day.
+The fashion collections reflect fashionable and occupational dress of adult men and women from the middle of the eighteenth century to the present day.